sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 The sbt launcher's classloading structure is different than just starting an application in the standard Java mechanism.
-Every application loaded by by the launcher is given its own classloader.
+Every application loaded by the launcher is given its own classloader.
 This classloader is a child of the Scala classloader used by the application.
 The Scala classloader can see all of the `xsbti.*` classes from the launcher itself.